back to overview

 ylim(-40, 40)

-Instead of loading the .csv file as in the first practicals, we directly load the RData files of palm species richness made during week 4.
+Instead of loading the .csv file as in the previous practicals, today we directly load the RData files of palm species richness we made during Week 4.
+If you don’t have it already in your data folder, you can download it from StudIP here.

 load("data/species_num.RData")